Colpocorto/basbinizer/README.md

 --fix       Fixes certain data errors found in the source .BAS file

 --quiet     suppress messages on screen (except for critical errors)

+ROM files must be under 16384 bytes and the variable area must start beyond address #C000.
+The program will fail if it sets the variable area to any address under #C000 (e.g. by using a CLEAR statement).

 Example: